 Hey, guys!
 My name’s Itxy.
 Welcome to my channel.

-In today’s video, I’m going to talk about comparing your success to others.
+In today’s video, I’m going to talk about comparing your success to others’.

 We have a very bad habit of comparing ourselves to others, especially when it comes to the way we look or the music we listen to.

 That’s all talked about a lot, including by me, but in this video specifically, I’m going to talk about…

 I’m 19.
-I’m constantly judging my success or lack thereof to other people’s success.
-The worst part is that I compare myself to people I don’t even know.
-And it’s not hard because I see people on social media—people my age—who have a shitload of subscribers or the money to travel.
+I’m constantly judging my success, or lack there of, to other people’s success.
+The worst part is that I compare myself to people I don’t even know!And it’s not hard because I see people on social media—people my age—who have a shitload of subscribers or the money to travel.

 Like, it’s completely normal!

 For example, if I see someone and I feel jealous, then I’ll say “Itxy, different things happen to different people at different times.

 Or I’ll say, “I’m happy that they are where they’re at.
-They probably really deserve it, and I can’t wait to get there too.”
+They probably really deserve it, and I can’t wait to get there, too.”

 That way I’m replacing the jealousy and instead I’m proud of them because they probably do deserve to be where they’re at right now.

-How many times have you done that?
+So how many times have you done that?
 How many times have you compared your success to someone else’s?

-Maybe you’re in college in your dorm room watching this thinking about the 20-year-old Youtuber her spent her summer in California while you’re at home reading books and you don’t want to be doing that.
+Maybe you’re in college in your dorm room watching this thinking about the 20-year-old Youtuber her spent her summer in California while you’re at home reading books, and you don’t want to be doing that.

 - Working hard

-2. Being patient
+- Being patient

 Things, especially big things, take time.
 You don’t just get it done right away.

-So, in the meantime work hard and be patient!
+So, in the mean time work hard and be patient.

 You’ll get to where you want to be eventually as long as you keep going.